Patch compliance indicates the number of compliant devices in your network.

 • Highly Vulnerable Systems: These have missing patches of critical severity levels.

-The above categories can be used to create a patch baseline policy that could be used to create standards that determine the overall health of the IT infrastructure.
+You can use the above categories to create a patch baseline policy that establishes standards to determine the overall health of the IT infrastructure.

 4. Automated Patch Management